 The benefits of taking a midday nap are not only scientifically proven, but have also been realized by several companies around the world.
 So much so, that a lot of organizations now give employees a mid-day break of 30 minutes for a quick nap.
 It has been found to be effective in boosting energy, productivity, and cognitive functioning in employees.

 But remember that a nap isn’t full-fledged sleep.
-You cannot lie down with the intention of taking a nap and end up sleeping for six hours.
+You cannot lie down with the intention of taking a nap and end up sleeping for straight eight hours.
 Taking a nap at specific times in the day and for only certain lengths of time can help you to optimize your snooze and ensure you wake up feeling rested and energized.

 Here are a few rules for getting the most out of nap times: